kaBeech/tensort/README.md

 have a correct TopBit.

-We now have the basic form of Robustsort: a 3-bit Tensort with a Supersort adjudicating Bubblesort, Reverse Exchangesort, and Permutationsort as its SubAlgorithm.
+We now have the basic form of Robustsort: a 3-bit Tensort with a Supersort adjudicating Bubblesort, Exchangesort, and Permutationsort as its SubAlgorithm.

 Well that's pretty cool!
 But I wonder... can we make this more robust, if